KennesuBakkuro/Studio_Unknown/README.md

 4. we will try to fix the issue in mobile version allignment
 5. we will fix some code stuff
 6. more stuff coming soons
+7. Planning to put the texts to a container

 # ISSUES